Healthy collagen levels give skin a smooth, plump, youthful appearance, and help to prevent wrinkles.

 With age, the skin’s level of collagen drops at around 1.5 per cent each year.
 This is due to two factors: one, a natural decrease in collagen production, and two, an acceleration in its degradation, thanks to increased activity by the enzyme collagenase.
 In women, this process speeds up even more post-menopause.
 Combined with other skin-ageing factors, such as nutritional deficiencies, exposure to environmental toxins like cigarette smoke and UV radiation from the sun, you have the perfect recipe for wrinkled, sagging skin.

 You can protect your skin’s collagen levels by avoiding radiation from the sun, thereby minimising free radical damage.
-For battling other causes of skin deterioration, and the exposure to environmental toxins that you cannot avoid, a nutritional supplement like Morlife’s Antiox Beauty Collagen will help to optimise natural skin function and ward off signs of ageing.
-The antioxidant vitamins A and C and the skin-supportive minerals silica and zinc, combined with absorbable collagen peptides, will feed and repair your skin from within and encourage the development of healthy new, smooth skin.
-Check the box “Fact file: Collagen” to ensure your supplement measures up.
+For battling other causes of skin deterioration, and the exposure to environmental toxins that you cannot avoid, a nutritional supplement like NutriVital’s Beauty Collagen + Antioxidants will help to optimise natural skin function and ward off signs of ageing.
+The antioxidants vitamin C, green tea and astaxanthin, combined with absorbable collagen peptides, will feed your skin from within and encourage the development of healthy new, smooth skin.

 Fast Facts About Collagen